Aliktk/anpr-training-recognition-app/README.md

 This will launch the Streamlit web app on localhost.
 You can upload images or videos, and the app will detect and display the results, including the extracted license plate text. 📸

-## Using the Streamlit App Features 🛠️

-- **Upload Files:** 📤 Upload an image or video for real-time license plate detection.
-- **View Detections:** 👀 Detected license plates will be displayed along with the extracted text from the plates.

 ---

-Open your browser and go to the provided URL (usually `localhost:8501`) to interact with the app.

 ## Future Enhancements 🚀

 - **OCR Language Support:** Add support for multiple languages for OCR using EasyOCR. 🌍
 - **Improved Post-processing:** Implement advanced post-processing to enhance OCR results on low-quality license plates. 🔧
 - **Real-time Video Stream Support:** Extend functionality to support real-time detection from a video feed (e.g., a camera). 📹
-- **Docker Support:** Add a Dockerfile to containerize the application for easy deployment. 🐳

 ## Acknowledgements 🙏